 But who can take hold of the moon reflected in water?

-11. [The enlightened one] walks always by himself, goes about always by himself;
+11. [The enlightened one] walks always by himself, goes about

 Every perfect one saunters along one and the same passage of Nirvana;